Input-output consistency in integrate and fire interconnected neurons: Model description

 In Figure \ref{figi}, the input vertices are divided into those belonging to $V^\uparrow$ and those to $V^{\downarrow}$ (respectively pictured in blue and black) accounting for the effect they have on the receiving vertex.
 More precisely, the signal sent from one of the input vertices, say $v_i$, has value $c \in (0,\infty)$ if $v_i \in V^\uparrow$ while it is equal to $-c$ if $v_i \in V^\downarrow$.
 The distinction between $\uparrow$-events and $\downarrow$-events determines a marked point process representing the superimposed input of the receiving vertex $v_0$ (shown in the figure).
 Furthermore, we define a continuous-time random walk $Y = (Y(t))_{t \in \mathbb{R}_+}$, starting at zero at time $t=0$, whose jumps (of size $c$ or $-c$) happen in correspondence of the events of the marked point process.
 Finally, the emission of a signal for the receiving vertex occurs when the random walk $Y$ attains a certain fixed level or threshold $b$.
 Note that $Y(t) = b$ if and only if one of the input vertices belonging to $V^\uparrow$ has emitted a signal at time $t$.
 Similarly to the other vertices, the value of the signal emitted by $v_0$ will be $c$ or $-c$ depending on whether $v_0$ belongs to $V^\uparrow$ or $V^\downarrow$.

-So far we have described an IF network with a single reference vertex.
+So far we have described the model with a single reference vertex.
 This can be extended to $m$ reference vertices.
 These vertices may differ by their parameters such as the jump amplitude or the threshold level.
 Figure \ref{fig} shows a sketch of possible mesoscopic structures feeding two reference vertices $v_A$ and $v_B$ ($m=2$).
 The input vertices can be grouped in two possibly non-disjoint sets, $A=\{v_j\}_{j=1,\dots,\overline{n}}$ and $B=\{v_j\}_{j=\underline{n},\dots,n}$ with $\underline{n}\le\overline{n}+1$.
 Note that $\bm{T_1}$, and hence all the other vectors derived from it, includes the inter-arrival times related to all the vertices in $A \cup B$.
 Only when necessary we will add a superscript describing the subset of interest: $\bm{T_1^A}$ or $\bm{T_1^B}$.
 We explicitly underline that when the vector $\bm{T_1}$ will be updated to form $\bm{T_2}$, only one of the two subsets $\bm{T_2^A}$, $\bm{T_2^B}$ will differ from the previous subsets $\bm{T_1^A}$, $\bm{T_1^B}$.
 Plainly, the cardinality of $A \cap B$ equals to $\overline{\underline{n}}= \overline{n}+1-\underline{n}$ and can be zero in case of disjointness of $A$ and $B$.
 The sets $A$ and $B$ of input vertices form the pooled input signals to $v_A$ and $v_B$, respectively.
 See Fig.\ \ref{fig}, right, for a visual representation of this configuration.
-At the level of the underlying network it means that each vertex in $A$ has a directed edge to $v_A$ and each vertex in $B$ has a directed edge to $v_B$.
+At the level of the underlying structure it means that each vertex in $A$ has a directed edge to $v_A$ and each vertex in $B$ has a directed edge to $v_B$.
 The only assumption we consider concerning the microscopic relations between vertices in $A$ and in $B$ regards the presence of a dependency structure on the inter-arrival times between successive events.

-This kind of model, described here in its generality, can be applied to the study of neuronal networks regulated by an IF mechanism.
-This will be the focus of the next subsection where we will specify the distributional properties of the inter-arrival times.
+A similar configuration is present in \cite{rosenbaum2010pooling} in which the authors study the effect of correlations in the pooled input flow and describe how output correlations in one layer impact correlations between the pooled inputs to the succeding layer in a feedforward network.